ferthelet/phase-1-sending-data-with-fetch/README.md

 ## Learning Goals

-- Use `fetch()` to send data to a remote host
+- Use `fetch()` to send data to a remote host.
-- Handle the response from a successful request
+- Handle the response from a successful request.
-- Handle errors from an unsuccessful request
+- Handle errors from an unsuccessful request.

 ## Introduction